ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

   Main testing clients and tests
     -- localhost:command.line
-      This has random testing configurations in it, so never test it (unless it is germane to the release).
+      This has random testing configurations in it, so always check.
+      ** Has RFC 8628 = device flow enabled.

   -- localhost:command.line2
      Most basic virtual organization test.
 Configuration will return JWTs for both access and